 Man found shot to death inside car in Duquesne

-A man was found shot to death inside a car in Duquesne; KDKA's Chis DeRose repots.
+A man was found shot to death inside a car in Duquesne early Tuesday morning.

 View CBS News In